Louiseskinner01/project1-lskinner/README.md

 The FWL website offers a clean and simple astheitc, using the FWL company colours as a base for the colour scheme.
 Visitors to the site can expect a great user experience as they can easily navigate their way through the website using links (internal and external), animated buttons and social icons, and carousels and dropdown menus.

 ### How to run the project
-To access free content hosted on the FWL website simply click the link below or alternatively you can copy and past https://louiseskinner01.github.io/project1-lskinner/ into your broswer.
+To access free content hosted on the FWL website simply click the link below or copy and past it into your broswer.

 [View Live Site.](https://louiseskinner01.github.io/project1-lskinner/) Hosted on GitHub Pages.
 ## Key Features